yorecode/yorecode/README.md

 ## When
 Started programming in Z80 Assembler and TRS-80 Model I BASIC, back in the 1970s.
 The study of programming and programming languages have been a hobby ever since.
 Always on the lookout for new ones to explore.
+This collection of repositories started in 2024 and will continue to grow into the future.

 ## Why
 For the joy of it.

 ## How
-Documentation writing and spewing of opinions.
+Documentation writing, building repositories of demonstration code, and spewing of opinions.

 ----